mislav/hub/README.md

 Aliasing
 --------

-Using hub feels best when it's aliased as `git`.
+Some hub features feel best when it's aliased as `git`.
 This is not dangerous; your _normal git commands will all work_. hub merely adds some sugar.

 `hub alias` displays instructions for the current shell.
 With the `-s` flag, it